yasuflatland-lf/elasticsearch-docker-composer-for-liferay-7/README.md

 ## How to set up
 1. Clone this repository
-2. Go to /es/config/elasticsearch.yml and configure network.publish_host to the address where this docker images run.
-If it's your local machine, should be ```"192.168.1.4"``` e.g.
-3. Go back to the root folder and run ```docker-compose up --build``` or just ```docker-compose up```
+2. Go back to the root folder and run ```docker-compose up --build``` or just ```docker-compose up```
-4. Start Liferay DXP / 7
+3. Start Liferay DXP / 7
-5. Login as an administrator and navigate to Control Panel -> Configuration -> System Setting -> Basic configuration tab -> Elasticsearch
+4. Login as an administrator and navigate to Control Panel -> Configuration -> System Setting -> Basic configuration tab -> Elasticsearch
-6. Change Operation mode to REMOTE and Transport addresses to your IP, something like ```"192.168.1.4:9300"```
+5. Change Operation mode to REMOTE and Transport addresses to your IP according to the console log, '''publish_address {127.0.0.1:9300}'''.
+In this case, the Transport address should be ```"127.0.0.1:9300"```
-7. Click save and restart Liferay server
+6. Click save and restart Liferay server
-8. Loging as an administrator, navigate to Control Panel -> Configuration -> Server Configuration and run reindex.
+7. Loging as an administrator, navigate to Control Panel -> Configuration -> Server Configuration and run reindex.

 ## Initialize set up after change configurations
 1. Stop services with ```docker-compose stop```